ARMmbed/icetea/README.md

 ### Prerequisites
 Icetea supports Linux (Ubuntu preferred), Windows and OS X. Our main target is Linux.
-We support both python 2.7 and 3.5 or later.
+We support both Python 2.7 and 3.5 or later.
 Some OS specific prerequisites below:

 * Linux
     * python-dev and python-lxml